EldarMuradov/EraEngine/README.md

 Era Engine uses ECS to manage game objects and their behavior.
 This allows developers to easily create and modify complex systems in the game.

 ### Rendering:
 The engine uses DirectX 12 to provide high-quality and efficient rendering, allowing you to create visually appealing games with advanced graphical effects.
-DLSS 3.5 is supported.
+DLSS 3.5 and FSR 2.0 supported.

 ### Physics:
 Integration with PhysX 4.1 provides realistic simulation of game physics, including collisions, gravity, and other physical interactions.